oracle-livelabs/analytics-ai/oac-ctd/lab5-adding-more-datasets/adding-more-datasets.md

 Great.
 Now you would like to make this more appealing so you will work on the look and feel.

-5. Click on the the properties box.
+5. On the properties box select the 2nd tab with the hash icon.

 ![](images/19_select_properties.png " ")